Loganv308/TwitchAnalyticsBot/README.md

 The intent and purpose of this project has been to make query-able databases for analytical purposes on something I indulge in commonly, Twitch livestreams.

-Feel free to contribute code and add to this project as it's been a passion project for many months now that I'm actively contributing too.
+Feel free to contribute code and add to this project as it's been a passion project for many months now to which I'm actively contributing.